How Long Can Headaches Last From Alcohol Withdrawal?

 Always consult a healthcare professional before taking any medication during withdrawal, as some may interact negatively with the recovering nervous system.

 For more severe symptoms, prescription medications may be necessary.
-These can include Anti-seizure drugs to help reduce headaches and beta-blockers to stabilize blood pressure and heart rate.
+These can include anti-seizure drugs to help reduce headaches and beta-blockers to stabilize blood pressure and heart rate.

 All medications should be supervised by a healthcare professional to ensure safety and effectiveness during the withdrawal process.